We can talk until we drop but only way to get to true and perfect unity is to do as Jesus taught and did.

 Pray for Unity in the Nation

 We ask that you surround this country and cover us with your mighty hand.
-We pray for unity in our land, that in spite of our differences, we would be willing to stand strong together and live out our days with compassion and grace.
+We pray for unity in our land, that despite our differences, we would be willing to stand strong together and live out our days with compassion and grace.
 We ask that no weapon formed against us will prosper, and that you would thwart the attacks of the enemy hurled our way.

 Thank you that you are rich in mercy and full of grace.
 Thank you that you are forgiving and merciful.
 Thank you that you are strong and mighty.
 Thank you that you are for us and that you fight for us still today.